Demonstration of an interferometric technique for measuring vacuum magnetic birefringence with an optical cavity: Noise Projections

 \subsection{Laser polarization noise}

-The stability of the polarization states of the lasers at the input of the cavity was also considered.
-In Section~\ref{Sec:cav} it was noted that the major and minor polarization axes of the cavity show a static length difference of 0.5\,pm with these axes oriented $40^\circ$ with respect to the horizontal and vertical directions.
-The cause of the cavity birefringence is not known, but is believed to be related to stress induced by the mirror mounts.
+The stability of the polarization states of the fields at the input of the cavity was considered.
 Long term measurements of these fields using a diagnostic polarimeter were performed at a position just before the cavity mirror as well as in transmission of the cavity.
-These suggested no evidence of polarization noise in the lasers fields to within the 4\,mrad sensitivity of the device.
-Therefore, differential length noise induced by changes in the polarization states of the lasers at the cavity input can be excluded above $4\times 10^{-18}\rm\, m/\sqrt{Hz}$.
+These suggested no evidence of polarization noise in the laser fields to within the 4\,mrad sensitivity of the device.
+Therefore, differential length noise induced by changes in the polarization states of the fields at the cavity input can be excluded above $4\times 10^{-18}\rm\, m/\sqrt{Hz}$.